Upload new images. The image library for this site will open in a new window.

 foreign language proficiency than most other majors.
 In addition, International

-Relations majors choose a regional specialization in Africa, Asia, Europe,
+Relations majors choose a regional specialization in one of the following:

 Please note that these are the requirements for students entering